confluentinc/ksql/docs/key-constraints.rst

 In either case, when setting `KEY` the user must be sure that the following is true:

-    - The type of the column set in `KEY` must be `STRING` or `VARCHAR`.
+    - `KEY` must be set to a column of type `STRING` or `VARCHAR`.
-    - The value in the message key must be the same as the value in the column set in `KEY`.
+    - The value in the message key must be the same as the value in the column set in `KEY` for every record.

 If those constraints are not met, then the results of aggregation and join queries may be incorrect.
-However, with a couple extra steps you can still use KSQL if your data doesn't meet the first requirement.
+However, if your data doesn't meet the fist requirement, you can still use KSQL with a couple extra steps.
 The following section explains how.

 ===============================================
 What To Do If Your Key Is In A Different Format